 The bi-monthly series of free dementia events at UEA create an exchange of knowledge between researchers, clinicians, the general public, people with dementia and their carers.
 Anyone with an interest in dementia research is welcome.

 Researchers from UEA will present their cutting-edge research studies and findings – with a different UEA dementia researcher leading each event.
 There will also be an opportunity for people to find out how to take part in any upcoming studies.
 At the end of each meeting there will be a short 15 minute Q&A and there will be tea and coffee on arrival.
 The events are sponsored by Alzheimer’s Research UK.

 To book or for more information about the event contact:

 Tel: 01603 593540

 The events are open to all and free to attend.
-Parking is free of charge in the ‘Main Visitors Car Park’ only and parking tokens will be validated at the registration desk on arrival.
-Please note that other car parks on campus incur standard UEA parking charges.
+Parking is free of charge for this event in the ‘Main Visitors Car Park’ only and parking tokens will be validated at the registration desk on arrival.
+Please note that other car parks on campus will incur standard UEA parking charges.

 Many thanks and we hope you will be able to join us.